bugzilla/bugzilla/docs/en/rst/installing/optional-post-install-config.rst

 =================

-Bugzilla can draw graphs of the dependencies (depends on/blocks relationships) between bugs, if you install a package called :file:`dot`.
+Bugzilla can draw graphs of the dependencies (depends on/blocks relationships) between bugs, if you install a package called :file:`graphviz`.

 Linux
 -----